Running TAO Toolkit on Google Cloud Platform

 Install the NVIDIA GPU driver:

-sudo apt-get -y install nvidia-driver-460 sudo apt-get -y docker.io sudo apt-get install -y python3-pip unzip
+sudo apt-get -y install nvidia-driver-460 sudo apt-get -y docker.io sudo apt-get install python3-pip unzip

 Log in to the docker registry